cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 BoardView has only two properties we'll use: `BoardView.board` and `BoardView.onPlay`.
 These properties play the same roles here as they did in `BoardIntersection`.
 In the `render` method of this Component, we create n x n instances of `BoardIntersection` and add them each in as children.

-Next, we create a few more components: one to display alert mesages and another that provides a button to pass your turn.
+Next, we create a few more components: one to display alert messages and another that provides a button to pass your turn.

 {% highlight javascript %}
 var AlertView = React.createClass({